ocean-tracking-network/node-manager-training/_episodes/20_movers_notebooks.md

 - "Learn how to use the `Movers` notebooks"
 ---
 keypoints:
-- TODO: a list of technologies are supported by the Moving Platform workflow such as Liquid Robotics Wave glider, Teledyne Webb Research Slocum glider, short deployments (hours) down a line of traps, etc. https://oceantrackingnetwork.org/gliders/
+- Moving Platform workflow is feasible for technologies such as Liquid Robotics Wave glider, Teledyne Webb Research Slocum glider, and short deployments (hours) down a line of traps (reference https://oceantrackingnetwork.org/gliders/)

-- TODO "OTN finishes off detections Issues by running Matching and sensor tag processing"
+-  `mssion metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
 ---

-`mssion metadata`, `telemetry data` and `detection data` should be submitted prior to the Moving platform data loading process.
 Here is the Issue checklist in the OTN Gitlab `Moving Platforms` template, for reference:

 ~~~